Skip to content

 • This focusgroup has no “memory” of a last-focused element within (e.g., it has not been entered before).

-• Since neither of the above cases resulted in focusing an alternate element, then the first focusgroup item in the group is focused.
+• Since neither of the above cases resulted in focusing an alternate element, then the first focusgroup item in the group is focused (in DOM order, or if the items are also being managed by reading-flow, in reading order).

 At this point, the user can use the arrow keys to move from the beginning of the toolbar to the end, or press tab again to move outside of the focusgroup.